FAQs

 The Languages Commissioner follows Inuit Qaujimajatuqangit (IQ) principles, such as:

-• Respect – Treating people fairly and kindly
+• Respect (Inuuqatigiitsiarniq) – Treating people fairly and kindly